 And that lowers your site’s Speed Index.
 To get around this, you can defer any number of scripts and bits of code that load until after the visible elements have painted to the DOM.
 Identifying the culprits is actually relatively easy, as you can use the Chrome Dev Tools to take a look at your site as it loads, and the tool will indicate what is halting elements from rendering.

-Additionally, WordPress users can use a caching plugin (or site optimization plugin) such as W3 Total Cache or WP Rocket to handle this.
+Additionally, WordPress users can use a caching plugin (or site optimization plugins) such as W3 Total Cache or WP Rocket to handle this.
 Often these plugins have a simple toggle to defer render-blocking resources.